FiscalCalc

 You have $31,000 saved.

 That gap feels impossible.
-And most retirement guides don't help — they either say "just save more" or walk you through 20 years of financial theory before getting to the number you actually need.
+Most retirement guides don't help.
+They either say "just save more" or give you 20 years of theory.
+Neither one gets you to the actual number you need.

 Here's the truth: the math behind retirement is simpler than you think.
 Two rules explain almost everything.
 And once you know them, you can calculate your exact number in under five minutes.